jhbeech/simplex/Linear Programming Notes.md

 # Dual Linear Program
 ## First Inuition
 If we are maximizing $x_1 + 7 x_2$ subject to $x_1 + 7x_2 \le 15$ then we clearly have an upper bound for our objective (15).
-If we have can find a linear combination of constraints so that the coefficients of $x_i$ are larger than the coefficients in the objective, then the linear combination of the right handsides/constants of those constraints is an upper bound for the objective
+In general, if we have can find a linear combination of constraints so that the coefficients of $x_i$ are larger than the coefficients in the objective, then the linear combination of the right handsides/constants of those constraints is an upper bound for the objective

 ## Introduction by Example
 Maximize $x_1 + 10 x_2$